grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

   1. Click **Create**.

-1. Once the policy is created, click on the policy and then click on `Add token`.
-Name the token, select an expiration date and click `Create`.
-Copy the token to a secure location as it will not be displayed again.
+1. Once the policy is created, select the policy and click  **Add token**.
+1. Name the token, select an expiration date, then click **Create**.
+1. Copy the token to a secure location as it will not be displayed again.

 2. Next, collect the `Username / Instance ID` and `URL` for the following components in the Grafana Cloud stack:
    - **Logs (Loki):** Select `Send Logs`, copy down: `User` and `URL`.
 From the *Using Grafana with Logs* section.